JanCVanB/cs143sim/docs/source/ArchitectureSimPy.rst

 Events are scheduled to occur at a specific time in the future.

+- Link available
+- Packet received
+- Packet added to buffer
-- Send a packet
+- Send routing table update packet
-- Receive a packet
-- Record simulation variables

-.. note:: What other events do we have?
+- Flow starts

 Processes
 ---------